ahmedRefaat95/Python/README.md

 # Python
-This repository contains simple application on python
+This repository contains simple applications on python